Canadian Warplane Heritage Museum logo

 R/108362

-Category “A” accident on 13 Jun 1942 and crashed in Bay of Quinte, Ontario just off RCAF Station Trenton.
+Category "A" accident on 13 Jun 1942 and crashed in Bay of Quinte, Ontario just off RCAF Station Trenton.
 3494 took off from Trenton on a gun camera exercise at 15:00 hrs with Nomad 3505.
 Both a/c were to engage in mock combat with each other.
 Both a/c turned towards the Bay of Quinte after take-off and climbed up to 700-800 ft.
 The pilot of 3505 noticed the undercarriage of 3494 was still down and radioed to that effect.
 After retracting the u/c, 3494 then executed a vertical bank to port and commenced a 180○ turn.
 Then the a/c appeared to first stall followed by a slow spin that accelerated.
 The a/c crashed into the bay after 3 complete spins and was destroyed.
-The crew, P/O J.A.
-McGregor (pilot) and LAC’s D.W.
+The crew, Pilot Officer J.A.
+McGregor (pilot) and LAC's D.W.
 Showell and J.R.D.
 Young (student pilots), were all killed.

 Canada Source Canadian Virtual War Memorial